c-r-h/c-r-h/README.md

   Soekris routers (remember those?) running [OpenBSD's][OpenBSD] [Packet Filter][PFilter] (pf), with routing in between.
 It was a great setup, and I ran things that way for years.
 More recently, I've combined down to a single network.
-I run [OpnSense][OpnSense] on a [ProtectliVault][ProVault].
+I run [OpnSense] on a [Protectli Vault][ProVault].
   OpnSense is easier to manage day-to day, but I miss being able to fine tune my firewall to meet my own picky specifications and preferences.
 - **Firewall Futures**
   * I used to have uplinks to two disreputable behemoth ISP services.
 That's down to one, now.
 Two would permit load balancing and failover, which I